 Hamburg Borough owns and operates a total of stormwater outfalls.
 The outfalls are in the process of being located (Fall 2023).
-Each year, 25% of outfalls and the surrounding area are inspected for scouring.
-If scouring is detected, we complete the
+Each outfall shall be inspected at least once every five years, with a minimum of 20% of the total number of outfalls per year.

-Stream Scouring Investigation Recordkeeping Form and placed on a prioritized list for repairs.
+If scouring is detected, we complete the Stream Scouring Investigation Recordkeeping Form and placed on a prioritized list for repairs.
 Any time we identify a new outfall (due to expansion or a change to our conveyance system or one we hadn't inventoried before), we inspect it, and check it for scouring within 30 days of identification.
 Repairs that do not need NJDEP permits are performed first.